Australia’s My Health Record

 The research is administered and conducted at The University of Technology Sydney, NSW, Australia.

 Prof. Bronwyn Hemsley, The University of Technology Sydney

 A/Prof. Andrew Georgiou, The University of New South Wales

 Dr Sophie Hill, La Trobe University

 Prof. Isabel Higgins, The University of Newcastle

-Meredith Allan, (consultant, Melbourne Victoria)
+Meredith Allan, consultant, Melbourne Victoria

-Dr. Nathan Wilson, the Western Sydney University
+Dr. Nathan Wilson, University of Western Sydney

 The research project is funded by the National Health and Medical Research Council (NHMRC) at $390K.